HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/single_qubit_gates.md

  \end{pmatrix}
 \\]

-In some cases, the gate operation `SqrtPauliX` together with the operation `InvSqrtPauliX` are the only available rotation gates on some hardware platforms.
-This aspect becomes relevant when it comes to the compilation of a quantum algorithm containing any arbitrary gates to the set of basic gates supported by the hardware device.
+On some hardware platforms, the gate operation `SqrtPauliX` together with the operation `InvSqrtPauliX` are the only available rotation gates.
+This becomes relevant when it comes to the compilation of a quantum algorithm containing any arbitrary gates to the set of basic gates supported by the hardware device.

 ## TGate

-The unitary matrix of the T gate, that is often used in the theory of error correction, is defined as follows
+The unitary matrix of the T gate, which is often used in the theory of error correction, is defined as follows

 \\[
  U = \frac{1}{\sqrt{2}} \begin{pmatrix}